Frequently Asked Questions About the Mobile Giving Foundation

 Which wireless carriers are currently supporting Mobile Giving Foundation programs?

-Currently, this service is available through the following wireless operators: Verizon Wireless, Alltel Wireless, AT&T Mobility, Sprint, T-Mobile USA, Boost Mobile ($5 donations only), US Cellular, C Spire Wireless, Cincinnati Bell, Cricket Communications, nTelos Wireless, and Virgin Mobile.
+Currently, this service is available through the following wireless operators: Verizon Wireless, AT&T Mobility, Sprint, T-Mobile USA, and US Cellular.